 Primary hypersomnia occurs with no other medical conditions present.
 The only symptom is excessive fatigue.

-Secondary hypersomnia is caused by other medical conditions.
-These can include sleep apnea, Parkinson's disease, kidney failure, and chronic fatigue syndrome, as well as others.
-These conditions cause poor sleep at night, so patients feel tired during the day.
+Secondary hypersomnia is due to other medical conditions.
+These can include sleep apnea, Parkinson’s disease, kidney failure, and chronic fatigue syndrome.
+These conditions cause poor sleep at night, leading you to feel tired during the day.

 Hypersomnia isn’t the same as narcolepsy, which is a neurologic condition that causes sudden unpreventable sleep attacks during the day.
 People with hypersomnia can stay awake on their own, but they feel fatigued.

 Primary hypersomnia is thought to be caused by problems in the brain systems that control sleep and waking functions.

-Secondary hypersomnia is caused by conditions that cause fatigue.
-For example, sleep apnea can cause hypersomnia because patients have trouble breathing at night, forcing people to wake up multiple times throughout the night.
+Secondary hypersomnia is the result of conditions that cause fatigue or insufficient sleep.
+For example, sleep apnea can cause hypersomnia because it can cause trouble breathing at night, forcing people to wake up multiple times throughout the night.